Masala Ragi Rotti

 3 tablespoons dill, chopped

 1/2 teaspoon salt

 Water as needed

-- Take one round of the dough, flatten it and spread it lightly with your fingers to make a round shaped rotti of your preferred thickness.
-(To spread dough easily oil your fingers)
+- Take a small round of the ragi dough, flatten it, and spread it lightly and evenly with your fingers to make a round-shaped rotti.
+(Oil your fingers to spread dough easily )

-- Grease tawa with ghee and bring it to heat on medium flame.
-Lift the parchment paper and reverse it on hot tawa.
-Gently peel off the paper without disturbing roti.
-Toast roti until it turns golden.
+- Grease a non-stick tawa or cast iron tawa with ghee and bring it to heat on medium flame.
+Lift the parchment paper and reverse it on the hot tawa.
+Gently peel off the paper without disturbing the rotti.
+Toast rotti until it turns golden.
 Add ghee on the top side and Flip it.
-Toast the other side too until golden.
+Toast the other side too until golden and add ghee.

 - Overcooking roti makes it hard to eat.
-So make sure to cook both the sides of roti until light brown spots start appearing.
+So make sure to cook both sides of the rotti on medium heat until light brown spots start appearing.

-- Enjoy healthy ragi rotti with peanut chuntney or coconut chutney.
+- Enjoy healthy ragi rotti with peanut chutney or coconut chutney.